 1. Convenient and Efficient

 One of the best features of Learning Management Systems is that it becomes a centralized platform containing all the course material needed for any particular course.
-Having a single, well-managed database streamlines the learning experience for all the students.
+Having a single, well-managed database streamlines the learning experience for all students.
 Students can upload assignments and take assessments, all from one platform.
 It also makes it convenient for the instructors to be able to distribute resources to all students simply by uploading them on the LMS.
 Cloud-based LMS especially adds to this convenience since the data is accessible from anywhere.

 2. Allows Greater Flexibility